“It’s one of those rare films that is even better than expected.” – Georgia Gianakos, review of “A Star Is Born,” 1954

 The original version shot on October 20 featured Judy in a pink blouse.
 For these three days of reshooting, she was filmed in a brown dress designed by Mary Ann Nyberg.
-Judy arrived on set each of these three days at 10 a.m. she finished at 5:50 p.m. on October 27th; 4:45 on October 28th and 6:15 p.m. on October 29th.
+Judy arrived on set each of these three days at 10 a.m., finishing at 5:50 p.m. on October 27th; 4:45 on October 28th, and 6:15 p.m. on October 29th.
 The final film version, with the dark blue dress, was filmed in late February 1954.

 Photos provided by Kim Lundgreen.
 Thanks, Kim!

-Below is the first printed take, followed by the 4th & 5th takes and the 6th & 7th takes.
+Below is the first printed take, followed by comparisons of the 4th & 5th takes and the 6th & 7th takes.

 October 27, 1954: It’s difficult to understand why Warner Bros. bowed to the alleged pressure from theater owners about the length of A Star Is Born when it was doing such great business and was being held over for a second week in most of the cities due to its popularity.